VietHoang1512/vietnamese-spell-correct-and-text-classify/README.md

  # Vietnamese spell correct and text classifier

  ## Demo
- You have to download the model and data for the classifier in [Drive](https://drive.google.com/open?id=1PoZ39LpH1lOSLE_xNVJNc8ZkySFZN3O8) and put it to our folder
+ You have to download the model and data for the classifier in [Model](https://drive.google.com/open?id=1PoZ39LpH1lOSLE_xNVJNc8ZkySFZN3O8) and put it to our folder

+ Or the whole project [Project](https://drive.google.com/drive/folders/1EFoYtjXdUPGxrMoZKWRlW_iyGndnUpKS?usp=sharing)
- ### Windows
+ #### Windows

 -Open your Command Prompt
 ```